 \section{Theory}

 In this review article, we survey the application of the DMC \cite{RevModPhys.73.33} method, a real-space quantum Monte Carlo (QMC) method, to low-dimensional systems.
-Although the exact specifications of the calculations may vary among the works presented in this manuscript, we will provide a broad overview of the theory and approximations used throughout these calculations.
+Although the exact specifications of the calculations may vary among the works presented in this manuscript, we provide a broad overview of the theory and approximations used throughout these calculations.

-DMC is a projector-based method that can be used to obtain the ground state energy of a many-body system.
+DMC is a projector-based method that can be used to obtain the ground-state energy of a many-body system.
 In this method, the time-dependent Schr{\"o}dinger equation is recast into the imaginary-time ($\tau$) Schr{\"o}dinger equation:

-where $\hat{H}$ is the Hamiltonian operator which consists of kinetic and potential energy contributions, $\tau$ measures the progress in imaginary time, $\Psi(\mv{R},\tau)$ is the wavefunction at imaginary time $\tau$, and $E$ is the offset of the ground state energy.
-As $\tau \rightarrow \infty$, the weight of the DMC configurations with higher energy are damped exponentially.
-Therefore, the ground state wavefunction is projected out once a steady state has been reached.
+where $\hat{H}$ is the Hamiltonian operator, which consists of kinetic and potential energy contributions; $\tau$ measures the progress in imaginary time; $\Psi(\mv{R},\tau)$ is the wavefunction at imaginary time $\tau$; and $E$ is the offset of the ground-state energy.
+As $\tau \rightarrow \infty$, the weight of the DMC configurations with higher energy is damped exponentially.
+Therefore, the ground-state wavefunction is projected out once a steady state has been reached.